Family Office Insights & Knowledge Base

 Twenty-six years inside the Pinault family office: what shaped Westwick's founder

 Our founder spent twenty-six years at the single family office of the Pinault family, watching a two-billion portfolio become a fifty-billion empire.
-What shaped him most was not the growth — it was how the boss led.
+What shaped him most was not the growth.
+It was how the boss led.

 Selling a billion-dollar family asset: an 85% uplift between first bid and final price